sakana-max/Image_information_embedder/README.md

 The following image contains a text file: [The file being written(testImage/Hello.txt)](testImage/Hello.txt)
 ![Image file with text written on it](testImage/test.png)
 ### Details
-Records and reads 0 and 1 according to the even and odd RGB numbers of the image Can write and read binary and file names simultaneously in the image itself, so extensions can be applied automatically
+Records and reads 0 and 1 according to the even and odd RGB numbers of the image.
+(LSB conversion)

+This allows you to embed and read any file into an image.

+You can also record the filename along with the file's binary, so you can automatically record the filename and extension when reading it.

 ## Usage (general users)